 This shocking history is recorded in our book Raising the Ruins, by Trumpet executive editor Stephen Flurry.
 And the biblical, prophetic history of this prophesied “great falling away” is revealed in Malachi’s Message, the founding book of this organization, authored by Trumpet editor in chief Gerald Flurry.

 Despite the falling away that Paul spoke of, the work of God did not stop.
 Gerald Flurry founded the Philadelphia Church of God to continue to teach the doctrines Mr. Armstrong had restored.
-The pcg even printed Mr. Armstrong’s most important books, including Mystery of the Ages.
-The Worldwide Church of God sued the pcg for the expressed purpose of suppressing Mr. Armstrong’s teachings.
+The pcg reprinted Mr. Armstrong’s most important books, including Mystery of the Ages.
+The Worldwide Church of God sued the pcg for the express purpose of suppressing Mr. Armstrong’s teachings.
 During the ensuing six-year copyright lawsuit, the pcg fought to continue Mr. Armstrong’s legacy.
 Raising the Ruins is based on a trove of documents, including private memos, obtained during the discovery process of the copyright litigation.
-And that book also tells the story of how this work is reviving what Mr. Armstrong did.
+And the book also tells the story of how this work is reviving Mr. Armstrong’s legacy.

 Weapons of mass destruction.
 An end-time Elijah.
 The true gospel preached around the world.
 The true Church splitting apart.
 These are four signs of Jesus Christ’s return that God inspired to be recorded and miraculously preserved in the Bible for 2,000 years.
 Today, they have all been fulfilled!
 These four specific signs, along with many others, show for certain that Jesus Christ is not just going to return, but He is going to return soon.